 I stayed at Stanford until 2007, when I decided it was time to start my own lab.
 I was looking all over the country at a wide range of places — universities with undergraduates, hospitals, institutes, etc. The idea was that the search itself might help me determine what my interests were.
 Looking for a job is a very educational process.
 You end up doing a lot of thinking about what’s really important to you.

 I chose Sloan Kettering Institute for a number of reasons.
 Working across the street at Rockefeller, I had always been impressed by the quality of the people and the work at SKI.
-In addition, there’s a lot of energy in the Immunology Program right now.
-We have a new chairman, James Allison, and we’re recruiting a number of young faculty, which gives the program this feeling of momentum.
+In addition, there’s a lot of energy in the Immunology Program right now and we’re recruiting a number of young faculty, which gives the program this feeling of momentum.

 I suppose what sold me was the idea that I could be part of something new and dynamic.
 Finally, the support for research at SKI is just incredible, especially in this day and age, with the NIH situation being the way it is.
 In coming here I knew that the institution would be behind me.
 I couldn’t be sure of that in a lot of other places.Back to top